SAP-samples/cloud-cf-espm/README.md

 #### 2. Create Service

-If you are using a cf trial account then create the following services for HANA database and XSUAA using the below commands:
+If you are using a cf trial account then create the following services for HANA and XSUAA using the below commands respectively:

 ```
 cf create-service hanatrial schema espm-hana